 How Do You Brew?

 Yes, it’s a bit extra, but different coffee-brewing methods do require a bit of individual attention when you’re considering how to store and use the beans for them.
-For instance, espresso is a pressurized extraction that typically requires the coffee beans to rest a few days after roasting in order to taste to their full potential, while pour-over coffee tends to be better way fresher.
+For instance, espresso is a pressurized extraction that typically requires the coffee beans to rest a few days after roasting in order to taste to their full potential.

 Furthermore, the freezer-or-counter argument takes on a new level when we also consider the way the coffee beans and grounds themselves will interact with the material: Freezing, for instance, creates moisture on the coffee itself, which can cause disaster in a grinder (no one wants rusty burrs!), but with some other brewing methods it’s not a big enough deal to fret.